 1. Choose a zero sales load mutual fund

 However, since most funds do charge this fee, you might be left with very few options.
-You might end up choosing between a fund that does not suit your goal or where you can lessen your cost but does not suit you, and that is not good because you may end up making decisions unfavorable to you in the long run.
+You might end up choosing between a fund where you can lessen your cost but does not suit you, and that is not good because you may end up making decisions unfavorable to you in the long run.

 2. Be an IMG member

-IMG or International Marketing Group is a company that offers free financial education, healthcare plans, and their mutual funds have zero sales load.
+International Marketing Group or IMG is a company that offers free financial education, healthcare plans, and their mutual funds have zero sales load.

 The only issue is that for you to enjoy the benefit of zero sales load investing, you have to pay the membership fee.

-The membership fee is about P3,000 to P4,500, which can be steep for most Pinoys.
+The membership fee is about ₱3,000 to ₱4,500, which can be steep for most Pinoys.
 Also, that amount can actually already be allocated to start a fund and not just to open a membership.

 Additionally, it is also not appropriate for you for you if your only goal is to invest in mutual fund with the least cost.
 Why?
 You’re paying and losing money if you end up not maximizing all the advantages that the membership offers.